 1925 "Why a duck?"
 The ineffable question is first asked on Broadway at the opening night of the George S. Kaufman/Irving Berlin musical The Cocoanuts at the Lyric Theatre with four young stars who overshadow even the august writing team: The Marx Brothers, Groucho, Chico, Harpo, and Zeppo.
 The anarchic nonsense about the Florida land rush runs 377 performances and is made into a classic film (minus most of the songs).

-1925 Birthday of entertainer Sammy Davis Jr. (1925–1990), who begins in small clubs and rises to become a Las Vegas headliner, film star, and member of the "Rat Pack" of 1950s swingers.
-His Broadway work includes starring roles in Mr. Wonderful and the musical Golden Boy.
+1925 Birthday of entertainer Sammy Davis Jr., who begins in small clubs and rises to become a Las Vegas headliner, film star, and member of the "Rat Pack" of 1950s swingers.
+His Broadway work includes starring roles in the musicals Mr. Wonderful and Golden Boy.

 1948 Rex Harrison is Henry VIII and Joyce Redman is Anne of the Thousand Days in the play by Maxwell Anderson.
 The drama dealing with the King's betrothal and marriage to Anne Boleyn runs 286 performances.

 1949 Carol Channing blinks her big round eyes and warbles "Diamonds Are a Girl's Best Friend" on the opening night of the musical Gentlemen Prefer Blondes at the Ziegfeld Theatre.
 It runs 740 performances and makes Channing into an icon.

 1979 Today's Saturday matinee of Grease is the 3,243 performance, making it the longest-running show in Broadway history to that point.
 Grease passes Fiddler on the Roof, which had overtaken Life With Father in 1972, when Grease was 128 performances into its pre-Broadway run.
 The long-run title is now held by Andrew Lloyd Webber's The Phantom of the Opera.